Jack Suwinski Player Props: Pirates vs. Giants

-Friday, Jack Suwinski and the Pittsburgh Pirates take on the San Francisco Giants and Ross Stripling, with the first pitch at 7:05 PM ET.
+Jack Suwinski -- with a slugging percentage of .656 in his past 10 games, including three home runs -- will be in action for the Pittsburgh Pirates against the San Francisco Giants, with Alex Cobb on the hill, on July 15 at 7:05 PM ET.

-He returns to action for the first time since July 9, when he went 0-for-3 with an RBI against the Diamondbacks.
+In his previous game he had a hitless performance (0-for-4) against the Giants.

 Jack Suwinski Game Info & Props vs. the Giants